iamtheblackunicorn/Helply/README.markdown

 ## DISCLAIMER :warning:

-This product is a nearly-usable prototype, the architecture is identical to that of a usable product, however, the API pulled in for avialble facilities is a *"dummy"* API.
+This product is a nearly-usable prototype, the architecture is identical to that of a usable product.
+However, the API pulled in for available facilities is a *"dummy"* API.
 (I'm doing this for a uni project.)

 ## SCREENSHOTS :camera_flash: